bedrock-env/tmux/README.md

 # tmux

-tmux is an extension for the [bedrock](https://github.com/bedrock-env/ack) project to install and provide tmux in the bedrock environment.
+tmux is an extension for the [Bedrock](https://github.com/bedrock-env/bedrock) project to install and provide tmux and related configuration.

 ### Provides